zramsay/eris-cli/docs/tutorials/getting-started.md

 eris clean -y
 ```

-# Step 2.a: Making a "real" permissioned chain.
+## Step 2.a: Making a "real" permissioned chain.

+**Note:** If you'd like to get right into deploying contracts and building your ecosystem application, jump to Step 3 below.

 There are three steps to making a permissioned chain: